lisageeee/InterviewPrep/README.md

 `n.next = new ListNode(3, null);`
 `7->3`
 #### Cycle detection
--Can mark each node as visited?
+- Can mark each node as visited?
 What if can’t modify list structure?
--Can put each node seen in a list?
-Could lead to memory problems -Can have two pointers & increment them at different speeds.
+- Can put each node seen in a list?
+Could lead to memory problems
+- Can have two pointers & increment them at different speeds.
 If the fast pointer passes the slow pointer then there is a cycle

 ## Queues